A/Prof Mark J. Winder Neurosurgeon & Spine Surgeon

 There is evolving evidence suggesting the higher success rates of endoscopic approaches compared to open approaches.
 The factors implicated in the method’s success include cure rates, patient satisfaction, length of hospital stay and intra cranial visual representation.

-Contact the clinic with a referral to book an appointment.
+Contact the rooms with a referral to book an appointment.